Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

          ![Filter relation equal](../../Assets/Screenshots/Core1Platform/UsingCore1/FilterRelationEqual.png "[Filter relation equal]")

      - **greater**
          This relation is available for numeric and date fields.
-You can use it to filter the list for values that are greater the value you specified.
+You can use it to filter the list for values that are greater than the value you specified.
 For example, if you enter the *Created at* date **6/13/2023**, you get all list entries from 6/14/2023.

          ![Filter relation greater](../../Assets/Screenshots/Core1Platform/UsingCore1/FilterRelationGreater.png "[Filter relation greater]")